section-engineering-education/engineering-education/content/articles/hosting-a-webserver-using-a-raspberry-pi/index.md

 - [Relevant resources](#relevant-resources)

 ### Prerequisites
-For the reader to follow through and be guided accordingly, they are assumed to have an installed operating system with the Pixel window manager.
-In summary, you need to have;
+For the reader to follow through, they are assumed to have an installed operating system with the Pixel window manager.
+In summary, you need to have:
 1. A Raspberry Pi Zero W
 2. Apache webserver
 3. Internet